Slavery and human trafficking statement

 - We have systems in place to encourage the reporting of issues or concerns and if necessary, the protection for whistleblowers

 The organisation is committed to ensuring that there is no modern slavery and human trafficking within our supply chains or within our business.
-Our commitment to integrity and acting ethically in all our business dealings falls within some of our existing policies.
+Our commitment to integrity and acting ethically in all our business dealings to minimise the risk of modern slavery in our supply chain.
+Nampak Plastics has a number of policies in place:

 Our Code of Conduct sets out the behaviours we expect from employees in their dealings with colleagues, customers, suppliers and agents.
 All employees and suppliers are expected to act with integrity in accordance with the standards of behaviour set out in the Code of Conduct.